joshuabourke/joshuaBourke/README.md

 Changes to `@State`, `@Binding` or any SwiftUI publisher value for that matter would ironically also interfere with the games state.
 For example even updating a bool would reset the game causing the scene to be re-rendered.

-2. Learning SpriteKit and Collisions
+2. Learning SpriteKit

 Moving from SwiftUI to learn SpriteKit, I was excited at first.
-But then I learnt how to make a button and the excitement slowly dwindled.
-Hence why I have incorporated the help of SwiftUI to handle building games the UI.
+But then I learnt how to make a button in SpriteKit and the excitement slowly dwindled.
+Hence why I have incorporated the help of SwiftUI to handle building the games UI.

 <div style="display: flex; justify-content: space-between; gap: 15px;">
 <img src="https://github.com/user-attachments/assets/e1f6dc2c-9ecb-4f4c-8416-558cc88368c5" width ="200"/>